Skip to main content

 Current UW students in majors other than Engineering Undeclared

-• Please note that this autumn 2023 admission cycle is the FINAL admission cycle to apply for the Electrical Engineering major.
+• Please note that the autumn 2023 admission cycle was the FINAL admission cycle to apply for the Electrical Engineering major.

-• Be sure to confirm you have met the prerequisites for the major you have selected.
+• Be sure to confirm you have met the prerequisites for the major.

-This is the only admission point to the BSECE and BSEE programs for current UW students admitted to a major other than through the Direct to College pathway.
+This is the only admission point to the BSECE program for current UW students admitted to a major other than through the Direct to College pathway.
 Please be aware that this is a capacity-constrained admission pathway.
 Completing the admissions requirements does not guarantee admission, and we may not be able to offer admission to all applicants who meet the minimum prerequisites.

 Current UW students who complete the prerequisites outlined below can apply for admission to UW ECE.